Continuous School Improvement Plan

 School Mission Statement

-The AES mission is to create an optimal learning environment which enables all students to achieve their fullest potential by providing quality education with the mutual support of educators, students, parents, peers, and the community.
+The AES mission is to create an optimal learning environment that enables all students to achieve their fullest potential by providing quality education with the mutual support of educators, students, parents, peers, and the community.

 Goal #1